Xenon-2/Futaba-Multiprotocol/README.md

 Goal: Give to all Futaba radios and more in general to all PPM capable radios, the possibility to use the multiprotocol module.

-Adavantages:
+Adavantages: <br />

-1: Use your own trusted transmitter.
+1: Use your own trusted transmitter.<br />

-2: Use transmitter that has proprietary firmware, stable and solid( e.g. Futaba, Spektrum, Jr ... )
+2: Use transmitter that has proprietary firmware, stable and solid( e.g. Futaba, Spektrum, Jr ... )<br />

-3: Avoid "Loss of conformity" of your trasmitter installing firmwares like OpenTx or EdgeTx, not officially released on the manufacturer website.
+3: Avoid "Loss of conformity" of your trasmitter installing firmwares like OpenTx or EdgeTx, not officially released on the manufacturer website.<br />
 4: Save money, no need to buy other trasmitters.

 BOM

-1 x Arduino nano
+1 x Arduino nano<br />

-1 x Oled display SH1106
+1 x Oled display SH1106<br />

-1 x Banggood iRangeX IRX4 Plus 2.4G CC2500 NRF24L01 A7105 CYRF6936 4 IN 1
+1 x Banggood iRangeX IRX4 Plus 2.4G CC2500 NRF24L01 A7105 CYRF6936 4 IN 1<br />

-1 x Sdcard module (Optional)
+1 x Sdcard module (Optional)<br />

 No source code will be available at the moment, just the binary to upload to arduino nano.